 - How long will testing take before it is operable?

 Don’t settle for a press that falls outside of your ideal specifications.
-You can have a hydraulic press engineered to your exact requirements for a surprising value when the long-term view of the project is taken into consideration.
+You can have a press engineered to your exact requirements for a surprising value when the long-term view of the project is taken into consideration.
 The positive impact of equipment that’s made for you can affect the quality of your products, the size of your profit margins, the efficient use of your facility space, the safety of your team members and much more.